pfj3/SwiftSlackbots/README.md

 ####Sending Simple Messages

-Simple messages can be sent a short line of code, and can include simple markup, like the new line flag.
+Simple messages can be sent as a short line of code, and can include simple markup, like the new line flag.

 ```swift
 webhookbot.sendMessage(message: "This is a line of text in a channel.\nAnd this is another line of text.")